dulbrich/ward-cleaning-2025-3/TASK-BUILDER.md

    - HTML or JSON structure (based on chosen editor)
    - Sanitization to prevent XSS attacks
    - Consistent rendering between edit and view modes

+### Priority and Kid-Friendly Features

+1. Priority Selection:
+   - Tasks can be marked as "do first" or "do last" to help with task sequencing
+   - This assists in creating more efficient cleaning schedules
+   - Visual indicators will show priority status in the task list

+2. Kid-Friendly Indicator:
+   - A checkbox to mark tasks suitable for children
+   - Helps ward leaders assign appropriate tasks to families with kids
+   - Clear visual indicator in task list and detail views

 ## Technical Considerations